hetvi955/todos_withReact/README.md

-basic Todos app using React
+basic Todos app using React.